 |Australia v Kuwait||TBC||TBC|

 |Australia v Nepal||TBC||TBC|

 Socceroos Match Previews

-The Socceroos continue their World Cup qualification campaign against Kuwait on the 26th of March, 2020.
+The Socceroos continue their World Cup qualification campaign against Kuwait.
 On paper, Australia should have the better of their opponents in this game, with Kuwait currently ranked outside the top 150 teams in the world.
 The last time the two sides met, in late 2019, the Socceroos won with a convincing 3-0 scoreline, and it will be made even tougher this time around for Kuwait without their home support.

 How to Stream the Socceroos in Australia

 Not everyone currently has, or wants to take on the cost of a Foxtel or Telstra pay TV subscription.
 So with this consideration in mind, what other choices do you have when it comes to streaming the Socceroos?
 To answer this questions let’s look at some of the top streaming options that are currently available on the Aussie market.

 Arguably the gold-standard of the lower-profile streaming device for years now, the Apple TV is popular because it delivers.
 This tiny box is now in its fifth generation, and has recently added 4K and HDR streaming.
 You can also download apps just like you would on your phone.
 And that means almost every major player is supported, including the Kayo Sports streaming service and Foxtel Now.